Pennsylvania’s Only Witch Trial

 About the Contributors

 Rachel Suga is a senior broadcast journalism and criminology double major at Penn State University.
-Extremely involved in her passions, Rachel has been involved in Centre County Report as well as 46LIVE as a producer and reporter, executive producer for “More Than a Lion”, anchor and reporter for CommRadio and PSN News, Vice President of PSNtv, Daily Collegian as a crime and courts reporter, and photographer for CommAgency around campus alone.
+Extremely involved in her passions, Rachel has been involved in Centre County Report as well as 46LIVE as a producer and reporter, executive producer for “More Than a Lion”, anchor and reporter for CommRadio and PSN News, Vice President of PSNtv, and Daily Collegian as a crime and courts reporter around campus alone.
 Her professional opportunities have included being a strategic communications intern for the Office of the President at Penn State, a digital newspaper writer for “Follow South Jersey”, and a multimedia intern for Wake Media Inc..
 She is also a freelance photographer, videographer, and writer.